jnumainville/js-plugin-template/README.md

-# Deephaven Javascript Plugin Template
+# DEPRECATED

+Please use the [cookiecutter templates](https://github.com/deephaven/deephaven-plugins/tree/main/templates) instead.

 Use this Template to create a Javascript Plugin